dmbarbour/glas/docs/ExtensibleNamespaces.md

 ## Compressing Namespaces

 After a namespace is fully written, it might be compressible.
 This includes dead code elimination and potential use of content addressing to combine programs that have the same behavior.
 However, this is non-trivial and quite beyond the scope of this document.

+## Overloading or Multimethods?
+Responsibility of Definitions layer.

+For some languages we might assign multiple meanings to one symbol contingent on context.
+This can be a typeful context or more ad-hoc and dynamic.
+Either way, we will want to extend a program both by introducing new contexts and overriding behavior in existing contexts.
+And we'll want good performance, and for this to not overly interfere with static analysis.

+I think this mostly needs to be solved in the definitions layer.
+The issue is that choosing based on context is different from the conventional 'ordered' choice, i.e. the if/then/else composition doesn't work.
+Instead, we want something more nuanced based on matching contexts, and this requires that 'assumed context' is an explicit part of the definition or program fragment.

+Of course, it isn't impossible to use ordered choice, so long as we're willing to explicitly order our definitions from least to most specific.
+But this is awkward when extending a program with new contexts, and it doesn't compose *efficiently* in any case.

+What sort of contexts could we model that do compose easily?
+Well, one option is to focus on *named contexts*, i.e. where a context is itself a *set of names* representing descriptors on the environment (with possible return values).
+This would allow for contexts to compose as a lattice, and would greatly simplify partial matching.
+More general matching on patterns seems troublesome to compose this way.
+But perhaps we could identify a useful subset of patterns that compose as lattices?

+A compiler might leverage this namespace to partition static context for performance reasons, e.g. involving name mangling.
+But this should be invisible to the programmer and irrelevant to the semantics.
+Ultimately, focus needs to be how methods are expressed and compose.

+## Nominative Types

+Namespaces can support nominative types, i.e. where the name is included in the type.
+We could support name-indexed records, for example.
+In context of glas applications, we might insist that all nominative types are ephemeral.